10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Length: 22 inches

 Before I talk about this Tomahawk, check out this video review.
-It talks about some reasons you might want to carry tomahawk instead of an axe.
-Agree or disagree with the video, it’s still a pretty entertaining video to watch.
+It talks about some reasons you might want to carry a tomahawk instead of an axe.
+Whether you agree or disagree with the video, it’s still a pretty entertaining video to watch.

 The “Trail Hawk” made it on this list in second place because it is as close as you can get to a professional throwing hatchet or axe without being one.
 It is perfect for practice out amongst the hills and in the woods.
 The handle is just a tab short for meeting the requirements of the NATF (National Axe Throwing Federation).